Alaska Boat Registration Fees, DMV Renewal & Title Rules (2026)

 How long is boat registration valid in Alaska?

 Alaska boat registration is valid for 3 years.
-Renewal fees are the same as initial registration: $24 for motorized boats and $10 for non-motorized boats.
+Renewal fees follow the same DMV boat fee rows: $24 for powered boats, $10 for non-powered boats when registered, and $75 for barges.

 Can I register my boat online in Alaska?